 What You Need to Know About Taking Hydrocodone While Pregnant

 When a woman becomes pregnant, everything she comes in contact with can potentially affect her growing baby.
-This includes food, beverages, prescription medications, over-the-counter drugs, and illegal substances.
-Because mothers and their babies are so sensitive while pregnant, it is recommended mothers stay as drug-free as possible.
+This includes food, beverages, prescription medications, over-the-counter drugs and illegal substances.
+Because expectant mothers and their babies are so sensitive during pregnancy, it is recommended that mothers stay as drug-free as possible.
 Staying drug-free will minimize the possibility of the fetus being negatively affected by medications.
-However, some mothers may need to stay on certain medications while pregnant if their doctor advises.
+However, some mothers may need to stay on certain medications while pregnant if their doctor advises it.

 Hydrocodone is a prescription medication given to patients to treat their pain.
 It is classified as an opioid narcotic.
 If you are wondering if it is safe to take hydrocodone while pregnant, schedule a meeting with your doctor.
 Generally, using hydrocodone while pregnant is not recommended because of its status as an opioid.
 Using opioid painkillers while pregnant can lead to a variety of issues in a fetus and newborn baby.
 If you are already using hydrocodone to treat your pain and are wondering if you can take it while pregnant, consult with your doctor.
 Abruptly stopping some medications after becoming pregnant can be worse for the mother and fetus than tapering off the drug.

 Remember, you should never take hydrocodone or any other prescription medication unless it is prescribed to you by your doctor.
 Abusing drugs like hydrocodone may negatively affect the health of a mother and therefore her unborn baby.
-Symptoms of severe hydrocodone abuse include obstruction of the bowels, breathing trouble, slow or irregular heartbeat, allergic reaction, problems urinating, and vomiting.
+Symptoms of severe hydrocodone abuse include obstruction of the bowels, breathing trouble, slow or irregular heartbeat, problems urinating and vomiting.

-If you or someone you know is struggling with substance use disorder, seek professional assistance today.
+If you or someone you know is struggling with a hydrocodone use disorder, seek professional assistance today.
 The Recovery Village has general resources and information for those curious about the road to recovery and treatment programs available for those looking to live a happier, substance-free life.
 You can even find treatment programs in your area here.
-To learn more about what The Recovery Village has to offer, you can go online to www.TheRecoveryVillage.com or call our 24-hour, toll-free hotline at 855-548-9825.
-Although recovery process may be difficult, The Recovery Village promises to be with you each step of the way.
+Although the recovery process may be difficult, The Recovery Village can be with you each step of the way.